amirhosseinzlf/STARLA/README.md

 ### Getting Started

 1. Clone the repo on your Google drive and run the codes using Google Colab https://colab.research.google.com/.
-2. Download the Dataset of replication package from [here](https://drive.google.com/drive/folders/16ALL0MuDw2bIDJenD12VLny_4vY23qDE?usp=sharing) and upload it to you Google drive (if you change the location of the files you need to update their path in notebooks).
+2. Download the Dataset of replication package from Harvard Dataverse [here](https://doi.org/10.7910/DVN/XWIWVS) and upload it to you Google drive (if you change the location of the files you need to update their path in notebooks).
 3. To generate test episodes: open `STARLA.ipynb` Mount your drive and run the code.
 4. To execute the final results run `Execute_Results.ipynb`.